Or4cle404/Plant-Disease-Detection/README.md

 - **TensorFlow/Keras**: To build and train the CNN model for plant disease classification.
 - **OpenCV**: For image preprocessing (resizing, color conversion, and normalization).
 - **Streamlit**: To create an interactive web application for disease detection.
-- **Flask**: Backend server to manage requests between Dialogflow and the model.
 - **NumPy**: For numerical operations and array manipulations.

 ---